nmichaud0/TherapistGPT/README.md

 ## TODO:

-- Upload new version -> manages the timeouts when running on server with redis & celery
+- Vector database memory

 ## DONE:

 - Worker timeout-3000ms on Heroku --> queue requests for web deploy
+- Upload new version -> manages the timeouts when running on server with redis & celery